-How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to reach their goals?
+How come that most people who set themselves a new year’s resolution at the beginning of the year, fail to achieve their goals?

-This post sheds a light on the reasons why this is happening and gives you strategies you can use to be one of the few people who actually reaches their goal.
+This post sheds a light on the reasons why this is happening and gives you strategies you can use to be one of the few people who actually achieve their goal.

 TABLE OF CONTENT